RocketChat/docs-old/contributing/reporting-issues/README.md

 ##### Server

-To collect logs from your browser as an Admin log into your Rocket.Chat.
+To collect logs from your browser as an Admin logs into your Rocket.Chat.
 From there click the arrow by your avatar and go to Administration.
 Once there you will see: `View Logs`.

-Often its useful to open this in another browser and reproduce the problem again and you will see an exception pop up in the logs.
+Often it's useful to open this in another browser and reproduce the problem again and you will see an exception pop up in the logs.

-Also consider your web server logs and general system logs.
+Also, consider your web server logs and general system logs.